voltrondata-labs/arrowbench/README.md

 ```

 ### Enabling benchmarks to be run on conbench

+[Conbench](https://conbench.ursa.dev/) is a service that runs benchmarks continuously on a repo.
+We have a conbench
+service setup to run benchmarks on the apache/arrow repository (and pull requests,
+if requested).

 Before a benchmark can be run on conbench, one must add a (or extend an existing)
 benchmark in the [benchmarks python package](https://github.com/ursacomputing/benchmarks).